agabor/docs/_includes/common/relations.md

 Suppose in our game, we enabled players to keep track of all the weapons their character has accumulated as they play, and there can only be a dozen or so weapons.
 In this example, we know that the number of weapons is not going to be very large.
 We also want to enable the player to specify the order in which the weapons will appear on screen.
 Arrays are ideal here because the size of the array is going to be small and because we also want to preserve the order the user has set each time they play the game:

-Let's start by creating a column on our Parse User object called `weaponsList`.
+Let's start by creating a column on our MSG User object called `weaponsList`.

 Now let's store some `Weapon` objects in the `weaponsList`: